If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 Witness the birth of modern Korea at Tapgol Park

-The centrepiece of the Tapgol Park, Wongaksa Pagoda, dates back to 1467 when the area was set within the grounds of the Jogye order of Korean Buddhism’s most important temple.
-This ten-level stone pagoda—responsible for the park’s old name, Pagoda Park—is the only remnant from the 15th-century Wongaksa Temple, making it all the more important as a Korean cultural relic.
+The centrepiece of the Tapgol Park, Wongaksa Pagoda, dates back to 1467.
+At this time, the area was set within the grounds of the most important of the Jogye order of Korean Buddhism.

-Much later in the country’s history, during the 20th cenutry, Tapgol Park set the stage for Korea’s independence.
-It was here that resisters first read the Korean Declaration of Independence, setting into motion the bloody days of the March 1st Movement.
-On March 1st, Tapgol Park hosts a memorial service to remember the fallen.
+During the 20th century, Tapgol Park set the stage for Korea’s independence.
+At Tapgol Park, resisters first read the Korean Declaration of Independence.
+The event set into motion the bloody days of the March 1st Movement.
+Every March 1st, Tapgol Park hosts a memorial service to remember the fallen.

-Besides its historical significance, Tapgol Park remains one of the premier places in Seoul to get some fresh air, hang out with friends, walk around, or simply chill out and briefly escape the bustle of the city.
+Besides its historical significance, Tapgol Park remains one of the premier places to go in Insadong and in Seoul to get some fresh air.
+It’s a wonderful place to hang out with friends, walk around, or chill out and leave the urban bustle behind.

 Getting to Tapgol Park: From Jongno 3-ga Station (Lines 1, 3 & 5), take Exit 1 onto Jong-ro.
 It’s about a five-minute walk west along the street to Tapgol Park.